Managing Dyspepsia (Indigestion) in Older People

 • Smoking

-• Certain medicines (e.g. nitrates, non-steroidal anti-inflammatory medicines such as ibuprofen, some antibiotics)
+• Certain medicines (e.g. nitrates, non-steroidal anti-inflammatory medicines, some antibiotics, GLP-1 receptor agonists)

 • Obesity, which increases pressure in the stomach